Play School

 Frequently Asked Questions

-Some of Play School's most popular songs include Hokey Pokey, I Can Sing a Rainbow, Do Your Ears Hang Low?.
-These tracks have impressed fans and helped cement their place in the music industry.
+Play School's most streamed songs include Hokey Pokey, I Can Sing a Rainbow, Do Your Ears Hang Low?.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.